CodingWonders/dt_help/en/docs/whats_new/highlights.md

 <!-- This will also turn that system into a guinea pig. -->

+New to **Update 1** is the Driver Installation Module, which assists you in installing device drivers on Windows Preinstallation Environments.
+These drivers are later added to the target image.

 [Check it out](../../img_tasks/tools/isocreator)

 ## Search through items quickly